 The average mouth is made to hold only 28 teeth.
 It can be not ideal when 32 teeth try to fit in a mouth that holds only 28 teeth.
 These four other teeth are your third molars, also known as “wisdom teeth.”

-Wisdom teeth are the last teeth to erupt within the mouth.
-When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
-Unfortunately, this does not generally happen.
-The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
-They may grow sideways, partially emerge from the gum, and even remain trapped beneath the gum and bone.
-Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to successfully erupt.
+Wisdom teeth are the last to erupt in the mouth.
+When they align properly and gum tissue is healthy, they do not need removal.
+Unfortunately, this rarely happens.
+Extraction is necessary when they cannot properly erupt.
+They may grow sideways, partially emerge, or remain trapped beneath the gum and bone.
+Impacted teeth can take various positions in the bone as they attempt to erupt.